sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 3.2 Experience Hierarchy
 The overall narrative is:
 Person → Identity → Work → Capability → Personality → Contact
-The website must prioritize the work rather than burying it beneath decorative sections.
 The intended visitor journey is:
 Who is this?
 ↓